 A long history of use in traditional medicine and years of research and development have gone into the formulation of EstroG-100™.
 This is the patented herbal root blend we use in both 40+ and 55+.

 EstroG-100™ is a proprietary standardised novel phytoestrogen.

-Dr Jae Kim, the doctor who formulated EstroG-100™ screened 71 herbal extracts and out of these, he chose three to make up the blend: cynanchum wilfordii, phlomis umbrosa, and angelica gigas nakai.
+Dr Jae Kim, the doctor who formulated EstroG-100™ screened 71 herbal extracts.
+Out of these, he chose three to make up the blend: cynanchum wilfordii, phlomis umbrosa, and angelica gigas nakai.
 The trio have a rich history in Korea and China with 400 years of documented use as folk medicine.
 Their proven safety record has seen them registered as safe food ingredients in the Korean food codex and in China.

 Known as Baeksu-o in Korea, cynanchum wilfordii means ‘white hair becomes black again’.
 The roots have been used for hundreds of years as a traditional herbal treatment for women’s health.
-Classified as a raw material for food by the Korean Food and Drug Administration cynanchum wilfordii has been shown to improve cardiovascular health, enhance vitality, boost the immune system, epithelial function, and protect the liver and corticol neurons.
+Cynanchum wilfordii is classified as a raw material for food by the Korean Food and Drug Administration.
+As such it’s been shown to improve cardiovascular health, enhance vitality, boost the immune system, epithelial function, and protect the liver and corticol neurons.

 Phlomis umbrosa is a herbal root extract known as sokdan in Korea which means ‘reconnecting something discontinued’.
 It has been used for women’s health and as a detoxification aid for thousands of years.
 In addition, phlomus umbrosa has been shown to discourage mast cell secretions and histamine.